 We believe in making your every journey the experience of a lifetime!

-We offer our services to work with you to find the ideal journey to suit you, whether it be an African safari, worldwide cruise, tour to India, train journey or a simple air ticket.
+We offer our services to work with you to find the ideal journey to suit you, whether it be an African safari, Antarctic cruise, tiger tracking in India or a culinary journey aboard the Venice Simplon-Orient-Express.

 We have a strong focus on eco-friendly and sustainable tourism and we are committed to incorporate these values in every aspect of your journey.
 We are also committed to work with locals at your destination to offer you the most authentic experiences.
 We truly believe that travel has the power to support the communities we visit and improve their quality of life.
 We make sure that the locals benefit from tourism and empower them to share their heritage, culture, improve their livelihoods and contribute to sustainable development wherever it is possible.

-Our dedicated team of travel consultants are experienced and passionate about travel.
-Our consultants have travelled extensively themselves and are well equipped to provide personal advice on travelling to foreign countries.
+We are experienced and passionate about travel, having travelled extensively ourselves and are well equipped to provide personal advice on travelling to foreign countries.

 Sean Lues loves our natural world.
 Inspired as a young boy by wild animals wandering through the family farm in Zimbabwe, he grew up destined to become a safari guide to the great wild places of our beautiful earth.